Saving Message Data

 Displayed additional message fields by adding specific columns to the Analysis Grid viewer to contain new field data.

-Applied a View Filter to isolate specific message data.
+Applied a view Filter to isolate specific message data.

 Created Color Rules for a data set, to highlight messages based on various protocol names, field values, states, and so on.

-Set Viewpoints or changed the View Layout.
+Set Viewpoints or changed a viewer Layout.

-Although you may have modified your data display in an Analysis Session, Message Analyzer will allow you to save only certain settings that you configured for a set of trace results.
+However, although you may have modified your data display in an Analysis Session, Message Analyzer will allow you to save only certain settings that you configured for a set of trace results.
 These settings include the following:

 Selected messages — you can save any set of messages that are currently highlighted.